prevwong/reka.js/docs/guides/realtime.md

 # Realtime Collaboration

-Composite provides an additional `@composite/collaboration` package which enables multiplayer capabilities for your page editor.
+Reka provides an additional `@rekajs/collaboration` package which enables multiplayer capabilities for your page editor.

 > This package is powered by `Yjs` - a library for building [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), it's recommended that you take a look at the official documentation before proceeding.

 ## Conflict-free Replicated Data Types (CRDT)

 CRDT data structures are one of the ways to achieve realtime collaboration.
-In Composite, the `State` data structure by itself is **not** a CRDT and has no realtime collaborative capabilities; this is by design so we can keep the core of Composite more portable and we don't assume that everyone needs multiplayer features in their page builders, which would otherwise be additional bloat if multiplayer is not a requirement.
+In Reka, the `State` data structure by itself is **not** a CRDT and has no realtime collaborative capabilities; this is by design so we can keep the core of Reka more portable and we don't assume that everyone needs multiplayer features in their page builders, which would otherwise be additional bloat if multiplayer is not a requirement.

-The `@composite/collaboration` package provides a Composite `Extension` where the core `State` data structure is mirrored by a Yjs CRDT.
+The `@rekajs/collaboration` package provides a Reka `Extension` where the core `State` data structure is mirrored by a Yjs CRDT.

 Whenever there's a change that happens in the core `State` structure:
 - The changes are propagated to the mirrored CRDT, and all clients across the network will receive these changes in their own respective CRDTs without merge conflicts.